bahmutov/should-run-github-action/README.md

 For more actions see

-- [gh-build-matrix](https://github.com/bahmutov/gh-build-matrix) is a Docker action for building a matrix of jobs
+- [bahmutov/gh-build-matrix](https://github.com/bahmutov/gh-build-matrix) is a Docker action for building a matrix of jobs
-- [github-action](https://github.com/cypress-io/github-action) is a JavaScript action for running Cypress tests
+- [cypress-io/github-action](https://github.com/cypress-io/github-action) is a JavaScript action for running Cypress tests

 ## Debugging

-Run this action with environment variable `DEBUG=should-run-github-action`
+Run this action with the environment variable `DEBUG=should-run-github-action`

 ## Ref names